 - Revenue Renewal: Projects developed to renovate or replace obsolete or aging revenueproducing assets.
-These projects serve to extend existing revenue streams or ensure existing streams are not lost and may offer additional revenue if replacements enhance the efficiencies of operations or offer additional capabilities or value.
-The ports have designated port-generated operating cash or revenue bonds to fund most of these projects and may use capital leasing through equipment suppliers or financial institutions. - Infrastructure: Projects developed to enhance infrastructure, support multiple or future customers or to enhance public infrastructure.
-Sometimes, other public agencies may participate in funding that otherwise comes from port-generated operating cash, the property tax levy, and general obligation bonds or revenue bonds.
-They often are complex in nature, with multiple public agencies involved in the planning process and execution.

-Revenue-Generating: Projects developed for a specific customer that will result in a new revenue stream.
-The NWSA has designated Portgenerated operating cash and revenue bonds to fund most of these projects.
+These projects serve to extend existing revenue streams or ensure existing streams are not lost and may offer additional revenue if replacements enhance the efficiencies of operations or offer additional capabilities or value. - Infrastructure: Projects developed to enhance infrastructure, support multiple or future customers or to enhance public infrastructure.
+Sometimes, other public agencies may participate in funding.
+Infrastructure projects are often complex in nature, with multiple public agencies involved in the planning process and execution. - Revenue-Generating: Projects developed for a specific customer that will result in a new revenue stream.